 These changes in brain wave activity during hypnosis supports the theory that the conscious critical mind becomes less active while the unconscious mind takes a more leading role.

-Whether you choose online hypnotherapy or have your sessions in my Beckenham clinic, all hypnotherapy sessions are different.
-Depending on the technique we use you will either go into a deep or light hypnotic trance.
-A normal hypnotherapy session has four parts:
+Whether your session is online or in my Beckenham clinic your hypnotherapy session will always be tailored to your needs.
+All hypnotherapy sessions are unique.
+Depending on the technique used, you will either go into a deep or light hypnotic trance.
+Sometimes you listen throughout and sometimes you will communicate whilst in trance.
+A typical hypnotherapy session has four parts:

 #1.
 Hypnotic induction

-This is when you enter an altered state of awareness.
-This is normally experienced as a stillness and calmness.
+This is when you enter heightened state of awareness.
+This is normally experienced as a stillness, heaviness and calmness in the body.

-You start to feel deeply relaxed and your focus becomes more internal.
-The constant analytical chatter of your conscious mind is reduced as you deepen your hypnosis.
+After you have entered a state of hypnosis, you begin to deepen the experience and feel deeply relaxed.
+Your focus becomes more internal.
+You may find the analytical chatter of your conscious mind is reduced as you deepen your hypnosis.

 #3.
 Therapeutic suggestion

-Your unconscious mind uses the positive suggestions I give it.
-Studies have shown that hypnosis forms new neural connections which change past behaviours and thought patterns.
+Your unconscious mind listens and embraces the positive suggestions it is offered.
+Studies have shown that hypnosis forms new connections in the brain which allow you to change past behaviours and thought patterns.
 Suggestion therapy is highly effective and based on positive affirmations that provide more beneficial responses to problem situations and conditions.
-These techniques were developed by the father of modern hypnotherapy Dr Milton Erickson.
-Neuro-linguistic programming (NLP) techniques are also used to help reframe attitudes.

-You gently return to the present retaining all the new thought patterns so you can respond in a positive way to problem situations.
+You gently shift your focus to the external world and return to the present moment.
+You retain all the new thought patterns so you can respond in a positive way to problem situations.

-Whilst a normal hypnotherapy session will have these four parts, the transition from one part to the next is seamless and you will only experience one continuous hypnotherapy session.
+Whilst a typical hypnotherapy session will have these four parts, the transition from one part to the next is seamless and you will have one continuous experience.

 Find out more

-If you would like to find out how hypnotherapy can work for you, and see how it can help you overcome the problems holding you back, please get in touch for a free consultation.
+If you would like to find out how hypnotherapy can work for you, and see how it can help you get more out of life and be happy, please get in touch for a free consultation.
 Hypnotherapy sessions are available online or in my Beckenham Clinic.